Marinette Fire Department Recreational Fire Permits

 Project Child Safety

-The Marinette Fire Department offers all first grade students in the City of Marinette an opportunity to participate in a yearly poster contest in October.
+The Marinette Fire Department offers all second grade students in the City of Marinette an opportunity to participate in a yearly poster contest in October.
 Children are asked to draw a fire prevention poster.
-1st place winner from each school receives a ride to school in the fire engine and a $50 gift card from Wal-mart.
-The 2nd and 3rd place winners receive a $25 gift card from Wal-mart.
+First place winner from each school receives a ride to school in the fire engine and a $25 gift card from Wal-mart.
+The 2nd place winner receives a $25 gift card from Wal-mart.

-This program is for all Second Graders in the City of Marinette.
+This program is for all Third Graders in the City of Marinette.
 The Marinette Fire Department hands out smoke detector contracts for children to take home and, with their parents, replace all of the batteries and make sure all smoke detectors in the home are working properly.
-We then hold a drawing for one boy and one girl, they each are winners of a New Bike and Helmet dontated from our local Wal-mart.
+We then hold a drawing for one boy and one girl, they each are winners of a New Bike and Helmet donated from our local Walmart.

 Adult Fire Education Program

 The Marinette Fire Department offers adult fire education classes.
 This program focuses on fire safety in the home.

 The Marinette Fire Department offers fire extinguisher training upon request to area businesses and clubs.